tawnkramer/tflite_server/README.md

 ./tensorflow/lite/tools/make/download_dependencies.sh
 ```

-*Note: currently there is a bug with the makefile that might be fixed.
-Check that tensorflow/lite/tools/make/Makefile has BUILD_WITH_NNAPI=false
+*Note: Currently there is a bug with the makefile that might be fixed.
+Also, enamble openmp for better performance.
+Check :
+    tensorflow/lite/tools/make/Makefile
+    * has BUILD_WITH_NNAPI=false
+    * has CXXFLAGS := -O3 -DNDEBUG -fPIC -fopenmp

 ```